ansys/pydpf-post/temp/meeting.md

 ## Aim

-Simple, and intuitive, yet powerfull, easy-to-use entry level library which remains as an API to ``DPF-Core`` library.
+Simple, and intuitive, yet powerful, easy-to-use entry level library which remains as an API to ``DPF-Core`` library.

 ## Requirements